ac999/rezidentiat_com_formatter/README.md

 - Flashcards formatted as required by Quizlet:
   - **Term** `tab` **Definition**
-- Each file groups up to 50 flashcards for easy import into Quizlet.
+- Each file groups all the flashcards to sub-groups of 50 flashcard for easy import into Quizlet.

 #### Example